CCDC's 2015 Plan

 Christmas Lights Switch On

-The Civic Link subcommittee organising the preparations for Christmas is delighted to announce that the planned date for the formal switch-on is Friday, December 8th next.
-That evening, from 7 PM there will be entertainment at the Square, to include a wobbly circus, face painting and a Christmas carol performance by the local cubs and beavers.
-Barrons' bakery will be providing appropriate refreshments, including mince pies, while there will be goodies for the kids and mulled wine on offer for the ex-kids.
-We will have remembrance ribbons on sale on the same night, and the tree at the Square will be up and lit for the occasion as well.
-So keep December 8th in the diary, ok, and bring all the family.
+The Cristmas lights are up and awaiting switch-on this Friday night, December 8th.
+That evening, from 7 PM, there will be entertainment at the Square, to include a wobbly circus, face painting and a Christmas carol performance by the local cubs and beavers.
+There will be appropriate refreshments, including mince pies, other goodies for the kids and mulled wine on offer for the adults.

 Christmas Art & Craft Fair

 Many thanks to everyone who supported the Heritage Group craft fair at Cappoquin library last weekend, both craftspeople and customers.
 A huge thanks also to Sheila Curtin and our local library management for making the facility available for yet another event.

 Our own subcommittee for the event also did Trojan work, and a special word for Helen McGrath on the death of her sister, Carmel Ryan who died in Ballincollig last week.
 Helen and family were anxious to have the craft fair go ahead as planned, and we offer our deepest sympathy and thanks to the family at this time, naturally.